kendo-labs/knockout-kendo/dataviz/TreeMap.md

 examples:

 liveOptions:
-    - name: expanded
-      description: Controls whether the tree item's leaf is open
-    - name: enabled
+    - name: data
-      description: Determines if users can interact with the tree item
+      description: Data to use when generating the tree map
-    - name: selected
+    - name: widget
-      description: Controls whether the tree item is selected

-futurePlans: Better support for adding/inserting/removing nodes and responding to selections.
+      description: If specified, will populate an observable with a reference to the actual widget

+futurePlans:
 ---

 {% include widget.html %}